Sign up for the iWire to get breaking news, event info and the species spotlight.

 Description

 Ligustrum quihoui is a semi-evergreen to evergreen shrub, one to three meters high.
-Ligustrum quihoui can be confused with the morphologically similar Ligustrum sinense (Chinese privet), but can be distinguished by its narrower leaves, highly divaricate branching habit, and narrower inflorescence.
+It can be easily confused with the morphologically similar Ligustrum sinense (Chinese privet), but can be distinguished by its narrower leaves, highly divaricate branching habit, and narrower inflorescence.

-Native Lookalikes: Currently no information available here yet, or there are no native Texas species that could be confused with Quihoui privet.
+Native Lookalikes: Currently no information available here yet, or there are no native Texas species that could be confused with Waxyleaf privet.

-Ecological Threat: Can out compete native vegetation and when not controlled can create a monoculture and change the understory of a forest.
+Ecological Threat: It is not nearly as invasive as Ligustrum sinense but this privet species can also out-compete native vegetation and when not controlled can create a monoculture and change the understory of a forest.

 Biology & Spread: Birds disperse seeds readily.